Fisheries Crime

 How we fight the trafficking of marine species

-The Wildlife Justice Commission works to disrupt and help dismantle criminal networks, encourage the growth of political will to combat these problems, and build tomorrow’s sustainable solutions.
+The Wildlife Justice Commission works to disrupt wildlife, fisheries, and timber crime, dismantle criminal networks, encourage the growth of political will to combat these problems, and build tomorrow’s sustainable solutions.
 To protect vulnerable species from exploitation, we:

 - conduct intelligence-led investigations